AnalogFeelings/Bluechirp/README.md

 I rebranded it because the name Tooter has already been picked up by other Mastodon clients and social medias.

 # :package: Building
-First, install **Visual Studio 2022** with the .NET and UWP workloads.
+First, install **Visual Studio 2022** with the .NET workload.
 This step is crucial so don't skip it!
 Then, follow these steps.

 1. Go to the package manifest file for the app, and head to the Packaging tab.